CoinBlack/pyblackcointools/README.md

 ### Donate

-To donate to this project for continued maintenance and development of more wallet types & coins, donate here:
+To donate to this project for continued maintenance and development of more wallet types & coins, send to any of the following addresses:

 Bitcoin: bc1q4q78m7n75d9zx28ukjuty5f5yrxk8kjnmymp83
 Litecoin: ltc1q0ddun0qdr22t0r79f88u60u6ha2dclnj2rvtt9